Restless (TV series): Part Two

-After Eva survives an attempt to kill her in the desert, through serendipitous circumstances the map makes its way to and fools the U.S. president, Roosevelt, as to German intentions.
-However, as her fellow agents in Romer's group die one by one, she knows that they have been betrayed, and she escapes into Canada.
-After the U.S. enters the war, Eva returns to London.
-She meets Alfie, the last remaining member of her group, but then kills him, fearing that he is the traitor.
-During a German bombing raid, she and Romer attempt to kill each other after he follows her, but he gets away, and she disappears.
+The routine assignment goes awry, Eva survives an attempt to kill her, and the map ultimately makes its way to the FBI and convinces the American government of German designs on Mexico.
+However, as agents in Romer's group die one by one, Eva concludes that they have been betrayed and flees to Canada, learning upon arrival of the attack on Pearl Harbor.
+Returning to London some months later, Eva meets up with Alfie, the last remaining member of her group, and determines that Romer betrayed her and the team.
+Eva and Romer cross paths during a bombing raid and each attempts to kill the other, but he gets away and she disappears, never to see each other during the ensuing years.